 Yes … we can recommend a few things.

-First, the zodiacal constellations are the backdrop for the pathway of the sun around our sky each year, and of the moon for every month.
+First, the zodiacal constellations provide the backdrop for the pathway of the sun around our sky each year, and of the moon for every month.
 Since the sun’s path lies within these constellations, you know you can look for them along the approximate path that the sun follows during the day – from east to west across the sky.

 Also, how dark is your night sky?
 If you’re looking from the city or suburbs, you might not be able to pick out these patterns in the sky.
 After all, these patterns were identified by people who didn’t have electric lights!